nine11-tech/citadel/README.md

 # CITADEL

-**CITADEL** is an AI-driven local-first blue-team security assessment toolkit for Linux and Docker environments.
+**CITADEL** is an AI-assisted local-first blue-team security assessment toolkit for Linux and Docker environments.

 It helps developers, students, sysadmins, and security analysts identify risky configurations, collect evidence, calculate risk scores, and generate remediation-oriented reports.